Hoecker-Lab/pocketoptimizer/README.rst

-    design = po.DesignPipeline(work_dir=project_dir,         # Path to working directory containing scaffold and ligand subdirectory ph=7,                         # pH used for protein and ligand protonation forcefield='amber_ff14SB',    # forcefield used for all energy computations (Use Amber as it is better tested!) intra=False,                  # Whether to score intramolecular energies or not (Experimental, should be turned off!) ncpus=8)                      # Number of CPUs for multiprocessing
+    design = po.DesignPipeline(work_dir=project_dir,         # Path to working directory containing scaffold and ligand subdirectory ph=7,                         # pH used for protein and ligand protonation forcefield='amber_ff14SB',    # forcefield used for all energy computations (Use Amber as it is better tested!) ncpus=8)                      # Number of CPUs for multiprocessing

 While you are initializing you can define a ``pH``, used for protonating the side chains of the protein and also the ligand molecule.
 Additionally, PocketOptimizer has two ``force fields`` implemented, the AMBER ff14SB and the CHARMM36 force field.
 These force fields contain parameters and energy functions to calculate the energy of the protein-ligand system.
-You can also decide whether to score ``intramolecular energies`` or not.
 Besides you can define the ``number of CPUs`` used for all energy calculations.

 2.1 Preparation/Minimization